hplush/slowreader/extension/README.md

 })

 port.onMessage.addListener(response => {
-  console.log(response.data) // The extension will send the message with fetched data })
+  console.log(response.data) // The extension will send the message })
 ```